Co-funded industry scholarships

-Prospective candidates should indicate on the Application for Admission Form that they are applying for the Buninyong & District Community Bank Scholarship.
+Prospective candidates should indicate on the Application for Admission Form which co-funded industry scholarship they are applying for.
+Additionally, applicants for the Bendigo & District Community Banks Scholarship must also complete a Buninyong & District Community Bank Scholarship Application

-Applications should include all relevant supporting documentation and FedUni must receive completed referee report forms by the scholarship closing date, Friday 31st January 2020.
+Applications should include all relevant supporting documentation and FedUni must receive completed referee report forms by the scholarship closing date.
 As part of their application, prospective Higher Degree by Research applicants are also required to provide:

 - Application for Admission Form